 Quite simply, the sooner the better.
 For a few reasons:

 - Until you start in you won’t know about potential complexities or curve-balls that might affect how long the planning process takes.
 Does your idea require a variance?
 Will the setbacks on your lot permit the addition you imagine building?
-The permit center may be back logged a long time.
+The permit center may be back logged, or the structural engineer might have a wait list.
 How long will it take you to obtain financing?

 - If you wait until spring to start the planning process and you hope to build that next summer, so does most everyone else.
 So our backlog, and the potential backlogs of other resources needed to achieve your dream, may be problematic.

 - Rushing through the planning process is challenging, to one and all.
 Sometimes there are compelling reasons to plow ahead, but barring these reasons, we prefer a steady, reasoned, reasonable pace.
-And this also spreads your design costs out over many more months since we bill monthly (with no retainer required, by the way… and you can pay for design with your credit card!).
+And this also spreads your design costs out over many more months since we bill monthly.

 - How quickly do you make decisions?
 This is perhaps the greatest reason to start your planning sooner rather than later.
 Why feel rushed through so important a process?